Feature Selection: A Data Perspective: Open Problems and Challenges

 \subsection{Scalability}

-With the tremendous growth of dataset sizes, the scalability of most current feature selection algorithms may be jeopardized.
+With the tremendous growth in the size of data, the scalability of most current feature selection algorithms may be jeopardized.
 In many scientific and business applications, data is usually measured in terabyte (1TB = $10^{12}$ bytes).
 Normally, datasets in the scale of terabytes cannot be loaded into the memory directly and therefore limits the usability of most feature selection algorithms.
-Currently, there are some attempts to use distributed programming frameworks such as MapReduce and MPI to perform parallel feature selection for very large-scale datasets~\citep{singh2009parallel,zhao2013massively,yamada2014n}.
-In addition, most feature selection algorithms proposed so far have a time complexity proportional to $O(d^{2})$ or even $O(d^{3})$, where $d$ is the feature dimension.
-Recently, big data of ultrahigh dimensionality has emerged in many real-world applications such as text mining and information retrieval.
-Most feature selection algorithms do not scale well on the ultrahigh-dimensional data whose efficiency deteriorates quickly or is even computational infeasible.
-In this case, well-designed feature selection algorithms in linear or sublinear running time is preferred~\citep{fan2009ultrahigh,tan2014towards}.
+Currently, there are some attempts to use distributed programming frameworks to perform parallel feature selection for large-scale datasets~\cite{singh2009parallel,zhao2013massively,yamada2014n,zadeh2017scalable}.
+In addition, most of the existing feature selection methods have a time complexity proportional to $O(d^{2})$ or even $O(d)^{3}$, where $d$ is the feature dimension.
+Recently, big data of ultrahigh-dimensionality has emerged in many real-world applications such as text mining and information retrieval.
+Most feature selection algorithms do not scale well on the ultrahigh-dimensional data whose efficiency deteriorates quickly or is even computationally infeasible.
+In this case, well-designed feature selection algorithms in linear or sublinear running time are preferred~\cite{fan2009ultrahigh,tan2014towards}.
 Moreover, in some online classification or online clustering tasks, the scalability of feature selection algorithms is also a big issue.
-For example, the data streams or feature streams may be infinite and cannot be loaded into the memory, therefore we can only make one pass of the data where the second pass is either unavailable or computationally expensive.
-Even though feature selection algorithms can reduce the issue of scalability for online classification or clustering, these methods either require to keep full dimensionality in the memory or require iterative processes to visit data instances more than once, which limit their practical usages.
-In conclusion, even though there is some preliminary work to increase the scalability of feature selection algorithms, we believe that the scalability problem should be given more attention to keeping pace with the rapid growth of very large-scale and fast streaming data.
+For example, the data streams or feature streams may be infinite and cannot be loaded into the memory, hence we can only make one pass of the data where the second pass is either unavailable or computationally expensive.
+Even though feature selection algorithms can reduce the issue of scalability for online classification or clustering, these methods either require to keep all features in the memory or require iterative processes to visit data instances more than once, which limit their practical usage.
+In conclusion, even though there is some preliminary work to increase the scalability of feature selection algorithms, we believe that more focus should be given to the scalability problem to keeping pace with the rapid growth of very large-scale and streaming data.